-If the HE TB PPDU carries a single TID A-MPDU from a single STA that solicits an immediate response, then the HE AP shall respond with a Compressed BlockAck frame, a Multi-STA BlockAck with the Ack Type field set to 1 and the TID field set to 14 or a Multi-STA BlockAck frame with the Ack Type field set to 0 carried in a DL SU PPDU format.
+If the A-MPDU does not include an EOF MPDU but does include one or more non-EOF-MPDUs [12902] that are QoS Data frames belonging to the same block ack agreement and and with the Ack Policy field equal to Implicit Block Ack Request for at least one MPDU, then the HE AP shall respond with a Compressed BlockAck frame as defined in 10.24.7.5, or a Multi-STA BlockAck with the Ack Type field set to 1 and the TID field set to 14 if the recipient has indicated the all ack support by setting the All Ack Support subfield in the HE MAC Capabilities Information field to 1 or a Multi-STA BlockAck frame with the Ack Type field set to 0 as defined in 27.4.2 (Acknowledgement context in a Multi-STA BlockAck frame).

-If the HE TB PPDU carries a multi-TID A-MPDU(#3298) that solicits an immediate response from a single STA then the HE AP shall respond with a Multi-STA BlockAck frame with the Ack Type field set to 0(#9887) carried in a DL SU PPDU format.
+If the HE AP supports ack-enabled aggregation by setting the Ack-Enabled Aggregation Support subfield in the HE MAC Capabilities Information field to 1, and if the A-MPDU carries a management frame that solicits acknowledgement, and one or more QoS Data frames with the Ack Policy field equal to Implicit Block Ack Request, then the HE AP shall respond with a Multi-STA BlockAck frame as defined in Acknowledgement context in a Multi-STA BlockAck frame as defined in 27.4.2 (Acknowledgement context in a Multi-STA BlockAck frame), [11740]..

+If the HE AP supports multi-TID aggregation and if the A-MPDU includes two or more QoS Data frames, (#3298) with the Ack Policy field equal to Normal Ack or Implicit Block Ack Request and are belonging to more than one block ack agreeement,, then the HE AP shall respond with a Multi-STA BlockAck frame as defined in Acknowledgement context in a Multi-STA BlockAck frame [12143, 12904].

-If the HE TB PPDU carries S-MPDUs(#Ed), A-MPDUs, or multi-TID A-MPDUs from more than one STA, or a combination of S-MPDUs(#Ed) from a subset of STAs, A-MPDUs from another subset of STAs, or multi-TID A-MPDUs from another subset of STAs then the AP shall respond with a Multi-STA BlockAck frame carried in a DL SU PPDU format that contains the appropriate settings in each Per AID TID Info field(#7734) intended to each STA as defined in the previous subclauses.
+If the HE TB PPDUs carry MPDUs from more than one STA, and if the AP sends the response in DL SU PPDU, [12906] then the AP shall respond with a Multi-STA BlockAck frame carried in a DL SU PPDU format that contains the appropriate settings in each Per AID TID Info field(#7734) intended to each STA as defined in 27.4.2 (Acknowledgement context in a Multi-STA BlockAck frame).

 Responding to an HE TB PPDU with an HE MU PPDU(#8432)

-A non-AP STA that sends an HE TB PPDU as a response to a Basic Trigger frame(#8385) that solicits(#6643) an immediate response shall set the Ack Policy to Normal Ack/Implicit Block Ack Request(#5566) for each of the MPDUs carried in the A-MPDU (see 10.3.2.10.3 (Acknowledgement procedure for an UL MU transmission)(#7083) for an example of this sequence).
-If the HE AP intends to send the response in an OFDMA(#7084) HE MU PPDU format, then the HE AP shall follow the following acknowledgment procedure:
+A non-AP STA that sends an HE TB PPDU as a response to a Basic Trigger frame(#8385) that solicits(#6643) an immediate response shall set the Ack Policy to Normal Ack/Implicit Block Ack Request(#5566) for each of the [12908] QoS Data frames carried in the A-MPDU (see 10.3.2.10.3 (Acknowledgement procedure for an UL MU transmission)(#7083) for an example of this sequence).

-If the HE TB PPDU carries an S-MPDU from more than one STA, or (multi-TID) A-MPDU from more than one STA, or a combination of an S-MPDU from some STAs and (multi-TID) A-MPDU from other STAs, then the HE AP shall do one of the following:
+[12909] If an AP intends to send response to an HE TB PPDU that it received using an HE MU PPDU, then the AP shall respond to each A-MPDU that it received using the following procedure::

+[12911]